officer-hamster/aware_ui_keynote_mode/README.md

 # Aware UI README

+**With Aware UI, we are combining differnent machine learning functions to create a UI that can be interacted with as "naturally" as possible.
+That is by being able to talk to it by just facing the screen (no hotword needed).
+Also, we want to dynamically show information based on the position of the user in the room.
+Aware UI is a coding project from Malte Fial and Johannes Rothkegel.
+It is part of a coding course at the HfG Schwäbisch Gmünd (Design university).**

-This is a version of Aware UI designed to present its function as a Keynote.
+This is a version of Aware UI designed to present its functions as a Keynote.
 It contains all working functions for the final product.

 These are the working functions of Aware UI: